-The Griffith Family Foundation “I CAN Sideline Pancreatic Cancer” Youth Forum: “‘We Are’ Fighting for Our Future” will take place Friday, April 17th at Nittany Lion Inn in State College, PA.
+The Griffith Family Foundation “#ICAN Sideline Pancreatic Cancer” Student Forum: “‘We Are’ Fighting for Our Future” will take place Friday, April 17th at Nittany Lion Inn in State College, PA.

-Below is a list of the key participants presenting to students and community members at our upcoming Pancreatic Cancer Youth Forum.
-Students will have the opportunity to ask questions to our panel regarding a marketable early detection test for Pancreatic Cancer.
-Additionally, we will be encouraging audience members to ask questions regarding the Marshal Plan of Action for Pancreatic Cancer and how it is being coordinated through research, government, and pharma.
+Below is a list of the key participants presenting to students and community members at our upcoming “#ICAN Sideline Pancreatic Cancer ” Student Forum.
+Students will have the opportunity to ask questions to our panel regarding how their generation “Can” assist research efforts to take Pancreatic Cancer Off the Sidelines and to the Finishline.

 Dr. Adair James Adair is a Professor of Materials Science and Engineering.
 He is considered an expert on nanomaterials, especially for drug delivery.
 He is also the Invent Penn State 2018 “Inventor of the Year,” and the Penn State Sideline Pancreatic Cancer Club advisor.

 Dr. Shyam Thakkar is the AHN Chief of Endoscopy at Allegheny General Hospital, Pittsburgh, PA and Associate Professor of Medicine at Carnegie Mellon University, Pittsburgh, PA.

 Dr. Randall Brand is a Professor of Medicine at the University of Pittsburgh and a physician-scientist with an extensive background in pancreatic diseases mainly focused on the early diagnosis of Pancreatic Cancer and cystic lesions of the pancreas.